 For more information on what Ashtanga yoga actually is, I wrote this article: Ashtanga Yoga For Beginners: A Detailed Guide

-If you would like to try out a 30-minute Ashtanga yoga class, here one of my YouTube videos:
+There are many ashtanga yoga classes online, however, if you would like to try out my 30-minute Ashtanga yoga class, here is one of my YouTube videos:

 What are the benefits of Ashtanga yoga?

 There are fewer academic studies examining the effects of Ashtanga yoga classes when compared to Hatha yoga.
 But there are some out there that are able to give us an idea of the health benefits of Ashtanga yoga.